HimanshuKanojiya/Social-Media-Posting-Bot/README.md

-In case of any error or bug, please give report it in <a href="https://github.com/HimanshuKanojiya/Social-Media-Posting-Bot/issues">Issues Tab</a>
+In case of any error or bug, please report it in <a href="https://github.com/HimanshuKanojiya/Social-Media-Posting-Bot/issues">Issues Tab</a>